GoInterject/GoInterject.github.io/wAbout/SharedComputer.md

 ---
-title: Interject | Installing - Shared Computer
+title: Installing - Shared Computer
 layout: custom
 keywords: [Multiple Users, Server]
 description: This is the multi-user to one computer installation of INTERJECT.